 Anointing of the Sick

-A Mass of Anointing of the Sick is offered on the first Tuesday of every month at 9:00 AM in St Paul's chapel.
+A Mass of Anointing of the Sick is offered on the first Tuesday of every month at 9:00 AM in either the chapel or the church.
 The Sacrament of Anointing is also administered in the local hospital, palliative care and the various aged-care residences of the parish.
 Clergy are most willing to visit the housebound to administer the sacrament.

 It ought to also be noted that the sacrament can be administered to people before surgery and who are expected to recover to full health.